 ARTS & CULTURE

-Built in 1904 as New Albany’s original library, the Carnegie Center now offers the public free admission to rotating and permanent exhibits.
+Built in 1904 as New Albany’s original library, the Cultural Arts Center (formerly Carnegie Center) now offers the public free admission to rotating and permanent exhibits.
 “Ordinary People, Extraordinary Courage: Men and Women of the Underground Railroad” illustrate the stories and impact of Southern Indiana residents—free and enslaved—who helped fugitive slaves on their journey to freedom.
 “Remembered: The Life of Lucy Higgs Nichols,” follows the life of this former slave and Civil War nurse.

 Howard Steamboat Museum